jollyjerr/knowledge/programming/robotics/dof.md

 The only full description is a total coordinate system.

-You can thing about it with your right hand:
+You can think about it with your right hand:

 - Thumb along x-axis
 - Index along y-axis